List of spaceflight records: Longest continuous occupation of a spacecraft

 The International Space Station has been continuously occupied by a Russian and US crew member since 2 November 2000.
 It broke the record of 9 years and 358 days of the Soviet/Russian Space Station Mir on 23 October 2010.

 Longest solo flight

 Valery Bykovsky flew solo for 4 days, 23 hours in Vostok 5 from 14 to 19 June 1963.
 The flight set a space endurance record which was broken in 1965 by the (non-solo) Gemini 5 flight.
 The Apollo program included long solo spaceflight, and during the Apollo 16 mission, Ken Mattingly orbited solo around the Moon for more than 3 days and 9 hours.

 Longest time on the lunar surface

 Eugene Cernan and Harrison Schmitt of the Apollo 17 mission stayed for 74 hours 59 minutes and 40 seconds (over 3 days) on the lunar surface after they landed on 11 December 1972.
 They performed three EVAs (extra-vehicular activity) totaling 22 hours 3 minutes, 57 seconds.
-As Apollo commanders were the first to leave the LM and the last to get back in, Cernan's EVA time was slightly longer.
+As Apollo commanders were the first to exit the LM and the last to re-enter, Cernan's EVA time was slightly longer.